RicardoMartins-Ferreira/WorkshopR_Bioinformatics_FCUP2024/README.md

 - https://www.linkedin.com/in/ricardo-ferreira-135503241/

 ### Workshop description
 This repository provided teaching material for a 2 hour workshop on the application of R in bioinformatics.
 The participants do not require pre-requisites on computational skills.
 The workshop is divided in two part.
 The first will consist of an [introduction to R and R studio], and basic data visualization and descritpive statistics.
-The second part of the workshop approches the use of R in the analysis of large molecular biology omics datasets ([RNA-seq] - transcritptomics; [DNA methylation] - epigenetics).
+The second part of the workshop approches the use of R in the analysis of large molecular biology omics datasets ([RNA-seq] - transcritptomics).

 ### Pre-requisites
 Download the most recent versions of R and R studio: